10 best social media practices for journalists

-Writing at Reportr.net Alfred Hermida says most journalists approach Web 2.0 services like Twitter with a 1.0 mindset.
+Writing at Reportr.net Alfred Hermida says most journalists approach Web 2.0 social media services like Twitter, now called X, with a Web 1.0 mindset.

-He’s right, my personal bugbear is that many media organisations insist their reporters use Twitter as a broadcast media and not for dialogue.
+He’s right, my personal bugbear is that many media organisations insist their reporters use social media as a broadcast media and not for dialogue.
 Although not everyone makes that mistake.

-Hermida, a journalism professor, looks at a list of best practices guidelines for journalists using Twitter.
-Top of the list are two I consider the most important:
+Hermida, a journalism professor, looks at a list of best practices guidelines for journalists using social media.
+Top of the list are the two most important:

 - Have a voice that is credible and reliable, but also personal and human.